joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 > easily configured).
 This feature makes it trivial to take the
 > application back to a previous state, fix a bug, and re-apply a
 > transaction.

+### Digging In

+The parsing bits should be familiar from the previous section.
+We only had to make three changes.

+#### 1. Implement `om.next/IQuery`

+Om Next components always declare the data they wish to read.
+This is done by implementing a simple protocol `om.next/IQuery`.
+This method should return a *query expression*.
+Note that we added a `static` before the protocol.
+This is required and ensure the method is attached to the class (it will also be attached to instances).

+This is so that the reconciler can determine the query required to display the application without instantiating any components.

+#### 2. Invoke transact

+The counter now calls `om.next/transact` with the desired transaction rather than touching the application state directly.
+This removes the tight coupling between components and global application state.

+#### 3. Provide a parser to the reconciler

+The reconciler now takes your custom parser.
+All application state reads and mutations will go through your own custom parsing code.
+The reconciler will populate the `env` parameter with all the necessary context needed to make decisions about reads and mutations.